-The trend-break analysis did not indicate significant trend breaks using the BFAST approach in all of the sampled areas (Fig. 10) suggesting that vegetation activity in Abay basin showed a monotonic increasing or decreasing behavior.
-Slowly acting processes such as land management practices or land degradation may cause such monotonic changes in the time series.

-ROI#1 and ROI#2 are similar in representing areas of significant monotonic decreasing trend in 15 16 vegetation condition but different in the reasons behind the trend.
-ROI#1 is located in Didessa sub-basin and the main reason for the observed decreasing trend is due to the decrease in woody 17 vegetation density by human activity.
-ROI#2 is located in Beless sub-basin and forest fire is the 18 19 main cause for the observed decrease in vegetation condition.
-Both ROI#3 and ROI#4 represent 20 areas of significant increasing trend in vegetation condition.
-Trend-break is observed in the seasonal component of the NDVI time series, but not in the trend component (Fig. 10(c)).
-The 21 seasonal component the NDVI time series in ROI#3 has changed since 2008.
-This indicates that 22 23 new activities causing increased greenness are occurring in the area.
-ROI#4 is located in between 24 Welaka and Jemma sub-basins.

-25 Trend-break analysis in the HANTS seasonality parameters

-Although there is a significant monotonic increasing or decreasing trend, no significant break points were identified in any of the greenness parameters based on OLS-based MOSUM test.
-The trends in overall greenness and annual peak greenness appear to be continuously increasing or decreasing without trend breaks.
-However, Phase1 in Class 5, Class 6 and Class 8 shows a non-significant trend breaks (Fig. 11).
-The time of annual peak greenness has increased since the year 2007.
+- 11 The trend-break analysis did not indicate significant trend breaks using the BFAST approach in - all of the sampled areas (Fig. 10) suggesting that vegetation activity in Abay basin showed a - monotonic increasing or decreasing behavior.
+Slowly acting processes such as land management - practices or land degradation may cause such monotonic changes in the time series. - 15 ROI#1 and ROI#2 are similar in representing areas of significant monotonic decreasing trend in - vegetation condition but different in the reasons behind the trend.
+ROI#1 is located in Didessa - sub-basin and the main reason for the observed decreasing trend is due to the decrease in woody - vegetation density by human activity.
+ROI#2 is located in Beless sub-basin and forest fire is the - main cause for the observed decrease in vegetation condition.
+Both ROI#3 and ROI#4 represent - 20 areas of significant increasing trend in vegetation condition.
+Trend-break is observed in the - seasonal component of the NDVI time series, but not in the trend component (Fig. 10(c)).
+The - seasonal component the NDVI time series in ROI#3 has changed since 2008.
+This indicates that - 23 new activities causing increased greenness are occurring in the area.
+ROI#4 is located in between - Welaka and Jemma sub-basins. - 25 Trend-break analysis in the HANTS seasonality parameters - 26 Although there is a significant monotonic increasing or decreasing trend, no significant break - 27 points were identified in any of the greenness parameters based on OLS-based MOSUM test. - 28 The trends in overall greenness and annual peak greenness appear to be continuously increasing - or decreasing without trend breaks.
+However, Phase1 in Class 5, Class 6 and Class 8 shows a - 30 non-significant trend breaks (Fig. 11).
+The time of annual peak greenness has increased since the - 31 year 2007.

-2 4.
-Discussion
+4. Discussion

-3 4.1 GIMMS-based inter-annual and seasonal trends
+4.1 GIMMS-based inter-annual and seasonal trends

-Vegetation trend analysis using the monthly GIMMS NDVI revealed a significant increase in the 5 vegetation condition over 41.15% of the Abay basin for the period 1982-2006.
-Several studies 6 7 have also reported widespread greening and increased vegetation growth and productivity for various areas of the world particularly in the Northern Hemisphere (Nemani et al., 8 9 2003;Slayback et al., 2003;Zhou et al., 2001).
-The north western and western parts of the basin that exhibited positive NDVI change are mainly covered with lowland vegetation such as 10 11 woodland and shrubland.
+Vegetation trend analysis using the monthly GIMMS NDVI revealed a significant increase in the vegetation condition over 41.15% of the Abay basin for the period 1982-2006.
+The positive trend in the eastern part of the basin could be related to the rehabilitation effort on degraded areas by the government as a response to the devastating drought in 1984/1985.
+The north western and western parts of the basin that exhibited positive NDVI change are mainly covered with lowland vegetation such as woodland and shrubland.
 These areas are used for traditional uses such as shifting cultivation and livestock rearing, by the small indigenous population.
-One key characteristic of these areas is 12 the periodic burning of vegetation, as it is evident from fire scares visible on Landsat images.
-13 14 The reason for this burning is to get a very good grass for the next season for livestocks.
-Thus, 15 the positive NDVI trend of these areas could be attributed to a decreasing trend of burning of vegetation.
-However, detailed investigation of these areas is crucial to be able to attribute the 16 trend to particular cause.
-17
+One key characteristic of these areas is the periodic burning of vegetation, as it is evident from fire scares visible on Landsat images.
+The practice of burning stimulates the growth of grass in the burnt area and it can provide forage to be grazed for the next season.
+Thus, the positive NDVI trend of these areas could be related to the decrease in the trend of burning of woody vegetation.
+Several studies have also reported widespread greening and increased vegetation growth and productivity for various areas of the world particularly in the Northern Hemisphere (Nemani et al., 2003;Slayback et al., 2003;Zhou et al., 2001).
+However, detailed investigation of these areas is crucial to be able to attribute the trend to particular cause.